sumotoy/RA8875/README.md

 * 0.69b15: fixed several errors and added more functionalities by M.Sanderscock.
 Confirmed 800x480 works.
 * 0.69b18: FIXED 8 BIT COLOR! fixed sleep sequence, added a couple of functions.
 * 0.69b19: Fixed a couple of examples, memoryClear now works as it should.
+* 0.69b21: All rotation issues seems fixed!!!
+You can run any example in any rotation mode, no issues.

 ##### Description